 Every 2 Falling Thunder attacks triggered by Bellowing Thunder will significantly increase the DMG dealt by the next Falling Thunder, dealing 200% of its original DMG, and will restore an additional 1 Energy to the current character.

-Before getting into playstyles and builds, it’s important to understand how exactly Energy works with Electro Traveler as it can get slightly complicated.
-The energy from both the Amulets and Falling Thunders are considered Flat Energy, meaning it’s not affected by ER, while the energy from Elemental Particles and Orbs is affected by ER.
-However, since the Traveler only generates 1 Electro particle with each Skill use, the energy from the particle is lackluster, and isn’t nearly as important as the Flat Energy from Amulets or Falling Thunders.
+Before getting into playstyles and builds, it’s important to understand how Energy works with Electro Traveler as it can get slightly complicated.
+The Energy from both the Amulets and Falling Thunders are considered Flat Energy, meaning it’s not affected by ER, while the Energy from Elemental Particles and Orbs is affected by ER.
+However, since the Traveler only generates 1 Electro Particle with each Skill use, the Energy from the Particle is lackluster to say the least, and isn’t nearly as important as the Flat Energy from Amulets or Falling Thunders.

 Electro Resonance, High Voltage, activates when there are 4 characters on the team and at least 2 of them are Electro.
 This benefits Electro Traveler as it generates 1 Electro Particle every time an Electro Reaction occurs, with a CD of 5 seconds.
-It is known that when a character receives an Elemental Particle of the same element as theirs, it turns into more energy than an Elementless and Different-Element Particle.
+When a character receives an Elemental Particle of the same Element as theirs, it turns into more Energy than a Clear or different-Element Particle.
 Elemental Orbs behave the same way, except each type of Elemental Orb is the equivalent of 3 Elemental Particles.
 Learn more about Particles and Orbs here.